q3k/nixos-onie/README.md

 We have a working interactive NixOS installer built as an ONIE image.
 To build:

-    nix build devImage
+    nix build default.nix devImage

 Then, use `result/onie-installer` as an ONIE installer image on your switch.
 You should get an interactive NixOS installer shell on ttyS0/tty0.
+You can then install NixOS in the standard way (currently there's no provision to install a target configuration directly, this will be automated at a later point).

+After installing, you can build updates for the D4040 NixOS configuration by building the 'target' attr instead.

+    nix build default.nix target

+You can then nix-copy-closure the resulting closure onto the target over SSH and call bin/switch-to-configuration there as usual.

 TODO
 ----